-This week our study will be more focused on the kinds of questions new students of the Bible have asked me over time.
-While they may seem trivial to more “mature” Christians they serve a deeper need coming from a new believer who’s trying to begin the journey of understanding God, Jesus and the Bible, God’s Holy Word.
-I’m hoping that these will help you help other new believers as God draws them to you.
+In this lesson, our study will be more focused on the kinds of questions new students of the Bible have asked me over time.
+While they may seem trivial to more "mature" Christians they serve a deeper need coming from a new believer who is trying to begin the journey of understanding God, Jesus and the Bible, God’s Holy Word.
+I am hoping that these will help you help other new believers as God draws them to you.

-Here’s a brief list of questions I’ve been asked.
+Here is a brief list of questions I have been asked.
 See if you can discern the answers as we search God’s Word together:

 - ANSWER: Louis Klopsch was the first publisher of the King James "Red Letter" Edition in 1901.
 It’s a special version of the Bible highlighting the words and prophecies of and about Christ in red ink.

 - What did Luke 22:20 have to do with the Red Letter Edition of the Bible?

 - ANSWER: The color of the blood of Christ poured out for us inspired him to put Christ’s words in red, the color of the blood he spilt for us.

 - What other Christian activities was Louis Klopsch involved in?

 - ANSWER 1: He was an editor of a Christian publication, "The Christian Herald".

 - ANSWER 2: He was an early supporter of Moody’s Bible Institute in Chicago.

 - ANSWER 3: He raised, through his magazine, more than $3 billion dollars for relief work throughout the world.